Pacific Southwest, Region 9: Superfund

 NAPL.
 In the DDT production process, Montrose used large quantities of monochlorobenzene (chlorobenzene) as a raw material in the process of making DDT.
 In its pure form, chlorobenzene is a dense non-aqueous phase liquid, known as a dense "NAPL," meaning it is heavier than water and dissolves little in water.
 Chlorobenzene entered the ground at the former Montrose plant by way of trenches and a settling and recycling pond.
 The pond and trenches were used for process wastes and were initially unlined, then lined with acid resistant brick or concrete.
 Chlorobenzene also entered the ground within the former plant property by way of a rework facility, leaks from valves and clogged lines, and other elements of the DDT manufacturing process.
 Most of the chlorobenzene DNAPL is located under the former Central Process Area in the north-central portion of the former plant property.
 Significant quantities of DDT remain dissolved in the chlorobenzene in the ground.
 For more site-specific information about NAPL at the Montrose site, see below or click here.

 Groundwater at the Montrose site is contaminated.
-EPA is addressing the groundwater from the Montrose Chemical Corporation and Del Amo sites with a cleanup action for groundwater at both sites at the same time in what is called a Dual-Site Remedy.
+EPA is addressing the groundwater from the Montrose Chemical Corporation and Del Amo Superfund Sites with a cleanup action for groundwater at both sites at the same time in what is called a Dual Site Remedy.
 Groundwater contamination from the former Montrose site occurs in six (interconnected) aquifer units and extends more than 1.3 miles from the former Montrose site.
 No one is presently drinking or using this water.
 However, the groundwater is considered a municipal drinking water supply beneficial use under the Regional Water Quality Board Basin Plan.
-The closest drinking water well is located 1.5 miles southwest of the former Montrose site and draws water from the two deepest aquifers.
+The closest drinking water well is located 1.5 miles southwest of the former Montrose site and draws water from the two deepest aquifers not affected by groundwater contamination .
 EPA is concerned about ensuring that people are not exposed to the contaminated groundwater in the future and that the groundwater resource is preserved.
 See below or click here for more detailed information on groundwater at the Montrose site.

 Surface soils at the former Montrose plant property are contaminated with DDT at high concentrations.
 For more information about soil contamination at and adjacent to the former Montrose plant property, see below or click here.